istio/istio.io/content/docs/concepts/traffic-management/routing/service-entries/index.md

 more services outside the mesh that services in the mesh can access.

-Configuring a service entry can be enough to call an external service, but typically you configure either, or both, a virtual service or destination rules to control traffic more in a granular way.
+Configuring a service entry can be enough to call an external service, but typically you configure either, or both, a virtual service or destination rules to control traffic in a more granular way.
 You can configure traffic for a service entry in the same way you configure traffic for a service in the mesh.

 ### Secure the connection with mutual TLS

-The following destination rule configures the traffic route to use mutual TLS (mutual TLS) to secure the connection to the `ext-resource` external service we configured using the service entry:
+The following destination rule configures the traffic route to use mutual TLS to secure the connection to the `ext-resource` external service we configured using the service entry:

 {{< text yaml >}}